Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Breadth and Depth

-One of the widest rivers in the world, expanding several kilometres during monsoon.
+One of the widest rivers in the world, expanding several kilometres during the monsoon.

 Water Flow